 — Possible weight loss.
 Research suggests that people who follow vegetarian diets consume fewer calories than individuals who don’t.

 — Reduced risk of heart disease.

-— It may be challenging to get enough important vitamins and minerals, including vitamin B12, vitamin D, calcium and iron.
+— It may be challenging to get enough important essential nutrients, including protein, vitamin B12, vitamin D, calcium and iron.

 More from U.S. News